nathancunn/nathancunn.github.io/_posts/2019-05-30-simpsons-cameos.md

 ### _Who were the main guest stars?_
 While I've only mentioned a few episodes here, I think there's been a general trend in the show of increasingly present, and increasingly pointless, celebrity cameos.
-Data on this are available from Wikipedia [here](https://en.wikipedia.org/wiki/List_of_The_Simpsons_guest_stars) and [here](https://en.wikipedia.org/wiki/List_of_The_Simpsons_guest_stars_(seasons_1%E2%80%9320)).
+Data on celebrity appearances are available from Wikipedia [here](https://en.wikipedia.org/wiki/List_of_The_Simpsons_guest_stars) and [here](https://en.wikipedia.org/wiki/List_of_The_Simpsons_guest_stars_(seasons_1%E2%80%9320)).
 We can read them into R using `rvest`.

 ``` r
 library(rvest)